FSO-Salary

 I put this resource together because I could not find one location discussing all the information above.
 Instead, many sources described only separate parts.
 Now, a comprehensive guide exists.

 I am not an employee of the State Department.
 To my knowledge, the information above is accurate as of the posting date.
-I am happy to support general questions, but please communicate with the Office of Talent Acquisition or the Office of Allowances for specific inquiries.
+I am happy to support general questions, but please communicate with the Bureau of Human Resources or the Office of Allowances for specific inquiries.

 Having read this guide, you should now understand how to determine your base salary, overseas comparability pay, and the three primary allowances that affect all FSO salaries.